› Business Loans › Lender Reviews › Ready Capital Review

 Most of the negative reviews and BBB complaints center on the PPP loan program enacted during the Covid-19 pandemic.
 Many online and non-bank lenders were ill-prepared for PPP loans, and the program was very complicated.
 Even so, a few customers mentioned they went out of business because the online lender did not disburse the loan proceeds on time.

 We should mention that despite the high volume of negative reviews, 64% of the company’s reviews on Trustpilot have 5 stars.
-The positive reviews discuss the customer service team and the smooth process.
+Positive reviews highlighted the professional and helpful nature of the Ready Capital team.
+Cynthia and other team members received praise for their communication and support during the loan process.

 Several customer reviews state the company helped save their business during the pandemic.
 Multiple users called out their customer service representatives by name when praising the service.